-- !
-Remember, the sleep windows are not the exact time and lengths of your child's ideal naps, but rather give you the ideal range of time where your child's naps should BEGIN.
-This is when they will fall asleep most easily, and have the most restorative sleep. - We do not include the 3rd nap because there is no natural sleep window at this time.
+• We do not include the 3rd nap because there is no natural sleep window at this time.
 If your child is still doing 3 naps, this "forced nap" will need to happen in between the midday nap and bedtime.

-Creating a bedtime ritual
+LESSON 2 Creating a bedtime ritual

-bedtime ritual.
+Based on what you learned in Lesson 2, write down your child's ideal bedtime ritual.
 (Think about the timing of the feed, the activities and their order, etc.)